How to Create a Social Media Content Calendar and Stay Organized

 3. Outline Your Social Media Goals

-Your social media goals will inform what you include in your calendar.
+Your social media goals determine what to include in your calendar.
 Start with broad goals and then turn them into specific objectives.

 The following is an example of broad social media goals that you can use to create your specific objectives.